err0rless/dotfiles/README.md

 ## Customization

 ### Adding New Tools
-Add new recipes to the `justfile`:
+Add new recipes to the `Justfile`:

 ```just
 # Install your-tool